Skip to contents

 • R_corrected: Case reproduction number with right-truncation correction

-• R_lower, R_upper: Confidence intervals for R
+• R_lower, R_upper: Bootstrap confidence intervals for R (if bootstrap = TRUE)

-• R_corrected_lower, R_corrected_upper: Confidence intervals for R_corrected
+• R_corrected_lower, R_corrected_upper: Bootstrap confidence intervals for R_corrected (if bootstrap = TRUE)

 Details